Panama Canal Gatun Locks aerial view

 🇺🇸 The US Factor: Will Washington Intervene?

 The 1977 Neutrality Treaty gives the US the right to defend the canal against threats to its neutral operation.
-With China's growing influence in Panama and rising US-China tensions, some strategists argue the US may reassert a stronger presence.
 Trump administration officials have explicitly raised the possibility of "reasserting control."
-Panama categorically rejects any such idea, and international law strongly supports Panama's sovereignty.
-The most likely scenario: continued US diplomatic pressure, increased investment incentives, and military-to-military cooperation—short of any formal reoccupation.
+Panama categorically rejects any such idea.
+The most likely scenario: continued US diplomatic pressure, increased investment incentives, and military-to-military cooperation — short of any formal reoccupation.

 🇮🇳 India & the Panama Canal